Director of USA

 Felicity Gray is the current Global Head of Policy & Advocacy for Nonviolent Peaceforce (NP).
 She comes to DC from NP in South Sudan, where she served as a Team Leader in Bentiu, the largest displacement camp in the country.
 In 2022, Felicity served as Start-up Director for NP Ukraine.
 In addition to her experience as a practitioner, Felicity is an academic and expert in unarmed civilian protection.
-Her PhD research on the topic includes field research in Myanmar, Lebanon, Europe, and the United States.
+Her PhD research on the topic includes field research in Myanmar, Lebanon, South Sudan, Europe, and the United States.
 She holds a Masters in Humanitarian Action from the Australian National University.

 Line holds a Bachelor’s degree in Business Administration and has 20+ years strategic and leadership experience and with in-depth Operations background including financial management, HR management as well as organizational development.
 She has extensive experience guiding growth and performance of international organisations and NGOs as well as extensive experience in managing and mentoring multifunctional and multicultural teams.
 Prior to joining NP, she was the Director of Operations for ACT Alliance and Humanitarian NGO and prior to that the Head of Budget and Financial Planning for IUCN, an NGO specializing in Nature Conservation.

-Martha Hernandez is currently the Head of Programs at Nonviolent Peaceforce in South Sudan.
+Martha Hernandez is currently the Head of Programming at Nonviolent Peaceforce in Iraq.
 She has extensive experience in protection of civilians and peacebuilding in different parts of the world.
-She has been working with Nonviolent Peaceforce since 2008 in different countries such as Sri Lanka, the Philippines, United States and Syria.
+She has been working with Nonviolent Peaceforce since 2008 in different countries such as South Sudan, Sri Lanka, the Philippines, United States and Syria.
 Martha holds a Bachelor’s Degree in Cultural Studies and a Master’s Degree in Peace and Conflict Transformation.